wp-plugins/thecartpress-frontend/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.3 =
+* New login and register panels
+* TheCatPress 1.2.7 compatible

 = 1.2 =
 * Add a link to the account page in orders emails
 * Deny back-end access to customers